 Another form of immunotherapy is a tablet that a patient places under the tongue until it dissolves.
 These sublingual medications are used to treat some pollen allergies.

-It is unwise to replace allergy medications with natural treatments, however, both acupuncture, herbs and/or supplements might find a place alongside your prescribed allergy medication regimen.
+It is unwise to replace allergy medications with natural treatments, however, acupuncture, herbs, and/or supplements might find a place alongside your prescribed allergy medication regimen.
 Allergy sufferers who eat well, get plenty of sleep, and are informed and proactive with regard to allergic rhinitis will often experience desired effects.